AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/metadata-rules/metadata-rules.md

 1. Click **Sequential Data Store** under **Data Management** in the OCS Portal.
 2. On the **Sequential Data Store** page, click **Streams**.
-3. In the **Namespace** list, select the namespace in which you intend to create the metadata rule.
+3. In the **Namespace** dropdown list, select the namespace in which you intend to create the metadata rule.
 4. Expand the **Streams** pane if necessary to copy the full name of the stream that will be the basis for your metadata rule.

     ![ ](../../images/expand-pane.png)